pywebdriver/pywebdriver/README.md

 ## Summary

-Python Web Services to communicate wih Devices.
+Python Web Services to communicate with Devices.

 The aim of this project is to ease the communication between application and Devices, providing light WebServices based on Python-Flask libraries.
 The software can be installed on a computer or a Raspberry-like device.
-It is compatible with Linux distribution.
+It is compatible with Linux and Windows distributions.

 ## Table of Content